|

 Kombucha has proved itself to be a quite remarkable therapeutic drink, made from sweetened tea into which a Kombucha

 culture (a symbiosis of bacteria and yeasts) is placed.
-It can taste similar to apple cider or a refreshing light wine, depending
+It can

 on the fermentation time and type of tea used.